Help Navigating the System near

 After enrolling with Homelink, if your need is not met by an immediate referral, you must maintain your eligibility every 30 days.
 This will be explained further during your Homelink assessment.

-We provide assistance to men and women who are coming out of drug or alcohol rehab or incarceration and need a safe, clean and sober living environment to prevent relapse and reduce the likelihood of becoming homeless.
+We provide assistance to men and women who are coming out of drug or alcohol rehab, or incarceration, and need to transition to a place which is sober, safe, and clean.
+The Bridge provides a long-term living environment to help prevent relapse and reduce the likelihood of becoming homeless.

 We provide emergency housing assistance by paying the security deposit and first two weeks of rent for entry into an approved sober living home, as well as grocery gift cards and bus passes whenever possible to remove barriers to getting employed.